 Students are required to complete 6 homework assignments during the course of the semester.
 Assignments 1 to 5 will closely follow the topics in the syllabus.
 Assignment 6 is a final GROUP project that should reflect what students have learnt in a collaborative setting.
-Each assignment is worth between 50-100 points.
-Each of the assignments includes data analysis exercises using Stata and the course data extracts provided.
+Each assignment is worth between 35-100 points.
+Each of the assignments includes data analysis exercises using R and the course data extracts provided.
 (BEWARE that there are minor differences in coding between Mac and Windows machines.
-Also, if you are using vLab on a MAC computer, you still need to go on with Windows-based codes, as vLab is (usually) Windows based.
 No support will be provided for Linux machines in this course.)
 The earlier assignments will be structured, but towards the end of the semester you will be asked to choose or construct your own variables for analysis.
 You can use the course data extracts for these assignments, or you may discuss alternative data sources with me in advance.
 Note that you should design these analyses so that the results reveal interesting relationships.

-There will also be 6 to 8 in-class data management/analysis lab assignments that will require the use of Stata in small groups.
-About 180-200 points will be reserved for these in-class lab assignments.
+There will also be 6 to 8 in-class data management/analysis lab assignments that will require the use of R in small groups.
+About 120-150 points will be reserved for these in-class lab assignments.
 Typically, the in-class assignments will be pre-tests for codes and concepts that will be useful for completing individual and/or group home assignments.
 You will do a great deal of your work for the course in computer labs.
 Laboratory sessions focus on computing methods and data analysis techniques.
 If you have questions about lectures, if you have concerns about what is required in order to answer a question on an assignment, if you are wondering how to interpret your results, see me.
 If you are having problems analyzing your data, be sure to bring a hardcopy listing of the command file and the output, along with an electronic version of the command file and the output file.
 It is impossible to diagnose error messages without these.
-If you send a question electronically, include the Stata log file.
+If you send a question electronically, include the R log file.

-Finally, there is a fully Stata based mid-term exam, which is designed to evaluate students' ability to manage data sets, complete descriptive and inferential analyses, and interpret statistical results.
+Finally, there is a fully R based mid-term exam, which is designed to evaluate students' ability to manage data sets, complete descriptive and inferential analyses, and interpret statistical results.
 The midterm exam is 150 points.
 Overall, home assignments, in-class exercises, and the midterm add up to 750 points (=100%).
 The following scale is used to determine the course grade:

-A 93-100 В- 80-82 D+ 67-69
+А 93-100 B- 80-82 D+ 67-69

 A- 90-92 C+ 77-79 D 63-66

-B+ 87-89 C 73-76 D- 60-62
+$\mathbf{B}+$ 87-89 С 73-76 D- 60-62

 В 83-86 C- 70-72 F < 60